 Simple Low Carb Smoothie Smoothie

-Being a busy pregnant homeschooling mom, I am always on the lookout for simple recipes that are healthy and filling.
+This was my go-to recipe when I was a busy pregnant homeschooling mom.
+I am always on the lookout for simple recipes that are healthy and filling.
 I often spend hours scouring Pinterest for the perfect recipe.

 My problem isn’t that I don’t find recipes, I do.
 It’s just that I have several food sensitivities that make it extremely difficult to find that perfect recipe.